 Along with her role at Waterlution, Tatiana is also a partner of Engage!
 InterAct, collaborator with The Hub and involved in The Art of Hosting fellowship.
 Tatiana holds a M.Sc. in Responsibility & Business Practice (University of Bath, UK).
 As a skilled and enthusiastic designer and facilitator of learning processes, she draws on participatory practices such as Circle, World Café, Open Space Technology, Appreciative Inquiry and other social technologies to enable transitions to new futures.
 She is certified as a FlowGame host, experienced in cross-functional process improvement and trained in CSR reporting assurance.

-Julia is Waterlution’s Program Manager.
+Julia is Waterlution’s Program Consultant.
 She was drawn to Waterlution in 2008 as a workshop participant, keen to connect with other water lovers and change-makers.
 Julia’s undergraduate research at McMaster University looked at the implications of “fishing down the food chain” in Atlantic Canada.
 Her Master Degree in Environmental Studies, from the University of Waterloo, focused on freshwater management in Canada.
 Her research examined the social barriers to urban residential rainwater harvesting and how to overcome these obstacles.
 By the end of her studies, Julia found she had lots of water knowledge but was lacking a community to share with and the processes to put ideas into action.
-Waterlution provided this community, the processes and so much more that set her far ahead on her leadership journey!
+Waterlution provided this community, the processes and so much more.

 Aboriginal Youth Water Leader